Connection times in large ad-hoc mobile networks: Introduction and main results

 \subsection{Background and goals}

-{\it Ad-hoc networks} consist of individuals in a given domain that communicate with each other via a relay principle: messages are forwarded from individual to individual as long as this transmission is local, until the message finally arrives at the recipient.
-This requires of course that the sender is {\it connected} with the recipient, i.e., that there is a chain of individuals connecting them such that all links are not larger than a given radius, the {\it transmission radius} or {\it communication radius}.
-This principle of message transmission within the system of participants, rather than via antennas or fixed wires, has a number of advantages over a firmly installed communication system; e.g., its installation is cheap, it does not require much maintaining, it can accommodate more information etc. A disadvantage is of course that the connectivity is not always fulfilled, i.e., it may be that two given individuals are not connected with each other and are therefore not able to exchange messages.
+\textit{Ad-hoc networks} consist of individuals in a given domain that communicate with each other via a relay principle: messages are forwarded from individual to individual as long as this transmission is local, until the message finally arrives at the recipient.
+This requires of course that the sender is \textit{connected} with the recipient, that is, there is a chain of individuals connecting them such that all links are not larger than a given radius, the \textit{transmission radius} or \textit{communication radius}.
+This principle of message transmission within the system of participants, rather than via antennas or fixed wires, has a number of advantages over a firmly installed communication system; for example, its installation is cheap, it does not require much maintaining, it can accommodate more information, etc. A disadvantage is of course that the connectivity is not always fulfilled, that is, it may be that two given individuals are not connected with each other and are therefore not able to exchange messages.

-The advantages of such a type of system increase if the ad-hoc network becomes {\it mobile}, i.e., if all the individuals independently move around in the given region and transmit the messages at their present location, since in this case a fixed system of wires would be useless, and firmly located antennas would be necessary, and this may easily lead to situations of overloads in peak times.
-This is why mobile ad-hoc networks are increasingly in the discussion for various applications, like telecommunication, car-to-car applications for the distribution of information about the traffic situation, downloading of large data packages, and more.
+The advantages of such a type of system increase if the ad-hoc network becomes \textit{mobile}, that is, if all the individuals independently move around in the given region and transmit the messages at their present location, since in this case a fixed system of wires would be useless, and firmly located antennas would be necessary, and this may easily lead to situations of overloads in peak times.
+This is why mobile ad-hoc networks are increasingly in the discussion for various applications, like telecommunication, car-to-car applications for the distribution of information about the traffic situation, downloading of large data packages and more \cite{CBD02,Clementi2009,Roy11}.
 However, before one can seriously think about an introduction of a mobile ad-hoc system, one needs to know how reliable it is and how much information it can reliably transmit and how well the participants of the system are connected.